 Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
 This can include hiring, promotion, continued employment, or any other terms, conditions, or privileges of employment.

-Anyone who feels harassed should report immediately so that any violation of this policy can be corrected promptly.
+Anyone who feels harassed should report immediately using the Complaint Procedure within this policy so that any violation can be corrected promptly.

 Examples of Sexual Harassment